keyan-m/cardano-account/README.md

 # Cardano Account: A Wallet-less Solution

-An alterne solution to Cardano wallets to simplify the adoption by allowing users to take custody of their Ada with a username and password—similar to web2 conventions.
+An alternate solution to Cardano wallets to simplify the adoption by allowing users to take custody of their Ada with a username and password—similar to web2 conventions.